Gianna Vallefuoco

 Services & Events

-Mindfulness Workshops
+Mindfulness Workshops & Speaking Engagements

-Intuitive Art Sessions
+Intuitive Art & Creativity Sessions

-In this small group session, we practice mindfulness, unleash your innate creativity, and help you discover your intuitive calling or purpose.
+No art experience required.
+I believe we are all artists, and are all wired for creative expression.
+Join me to practice mindfulness, investigate and unleash your innate creativity, and help you discover your intuitive calling or purpose.
 You will create your own artwork to keep forever.
 All art supplies and media will be provided.
 Bring only an open mind and heart.

 Retreats of a Lifetime